quietui/quiet/docs/docs/theming.md

 Using a preset is an easy way to change the library's overall appearance, but it probably won't be a perfect match if you already have brand guidelines to follow.
 In that case, it might be tempting to set `--quiet-primary-seed` to whatever your brand color is.

-However, that will only work well if your brand color happens to be a midtone, otherwise the generated design tokens may not have enough contrast.
+However, that will only work well if your brand color happens to be a midtone, otherwise the generated color tokens may not have enough contrast.
 A better approach is to use the nearest midtone color that fits with your brand.

 _"But my buttons don't match my brand color exactly…"_